Home Book Author Media Interact Contact

 ≈ 5 min read

 I am a musician.
-I have been one long enough to stop being surprised by music and start being curious about it instead.
-I’m also a synesthete, which means when I hear sound, I see it.
-Color, shape, spatial position.
-It is involuntary and unambiguous, and it has made music feel, my whole life, like something more than air moving.
+I have been one long enough that music stopped surprising me and started making me curious instead.
+I'm also a synesthete, which means when I hear sound, I see it.
+Color, shape, spatial dimension.
+It happens every time, without my permission, and it has made music feel like something more than sound for as long as I can remember.

-I spent a long time assuming this was a personal quirk.
-A feature of my specific wiring.
-But the more I looked, the more I found that the response music produces, the chills, the memory retrieval, the involuntary emotion, is not anomalous.
+I spent a long time assuming this was just me.
+My wiring, my thing.
+But the more I looked into it, the more I found that the response music produces in people, the chills, the memory retrieval, the involuntary emotion, is not unusual.
 It is nearly universal.
-Which means the question isn’t why some people react this way.
-The question is why all of us do.
+So the question isn't why some people react to music this way.
+It's why all of us do.

 I used to think this was just what music did.
 I now think it's evidence of something.
 Something about the structure of human biology, the physics of sound, and the relationship between the two that we have barely begun to take seriously.

-This book is not a music theory textbook.
-It is not a memoir.
-It is not a scientific paper.
+This book is not a music theory textbook, a memoir, or a scientific paper.
 It moves through three territories: the personal, the philosophical, and the scientific.
-It begins with what music does to a body.
-It ends with what it might mean that it does those things at all.
+It starts with what music does to a body and ends with what it might mean that it does those things at all.

-If you have ever gasped at a key change, wept at a song you couldn’t explain, or found your way back to yourself through three minutes of the right music at the right time, this book is the explanation you didn’t know you were waiting for.
+If you have ever gasped at a key change, or found your way back to yourself through three minutes of the right song at the right time, this book is my attempt to explain why.

 At least, that's the intention.
 You'll have to read it and decide for yourself.